fidesmo/fdsm/README.md

 ## License and development
 FDSM is open source software, developed by [Fidesmo AB](https://www.fidesmo.com) and licensed under [MIT license](https://github.com/fidesmo/fdsm/blob/master/LICENSE).
 Pull requests are most welcome, please refer to [CONTRIBUTING.md](https://github.com/fidesmo/fdsm/blob/master/CONTRIBUTING.md).

-To contribute you will need [Apache Maven](https://maven.apache.org) to build and test the software.
+To contribute you will need [Apache Maven](https://maven.apache.org) to build and test the software, but a wrapper to download the right version is included.

-To produce a build, execute `mvn package` and use the generated `target/fdsm.jar`.
+To produce a build, execute `./mvnw package` and use the generated `target/fdsm.jar`.

 ### Environment variables
 `fdsm` is a command line application and takes most of its input from